isabella232/advertising-cloud.en/help/dsp/admin/future-tbd/blocked-sites-list-edit.md

+---
+title: Edit an Account-level or Advertiser-level Blocked Sites List
+description: Edit an Account-level or Advertiser-level Blocked Sites List
+---
-# Edit an Account-level or Advertiser-level Blocked Sites List {#blocked-sites-list-edit}
+# Edit an Account-level or Advertiser-level Blocked Sites List

 1. In the main menu, click **Settings > Sites.**